Is Your Dog Getting Enough

 from His Diet?

 Fatty acids (omega) are important for our dogs health and wellbeing.
-Our dogs need to get essential fatty acids from their diet as their bodies produce them naturally.
+Our dogs need to get essential fatty acids from their diet as their bodies does not produce them naturally.
 However, that is not enough, for maximum health benefits they also need the right balance of omega 3, 6 & 9.

 Omega in Dog Food